Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/transform/README.md

-# Timestream for LiveAnalytics to Line Protocol Translation Script
+# Timestream for LiveAnalytics to Line Protocol Transformation Script

 ## Overview